Margaret Wix Primary School

 PE Days

-Emperors will have PE on a Tuesday and a Friday.
-Children will need to wear their PE kit to school on this day and will remain in them all day.
+Emperors will have PE on a Monday and a Friday.
+Children will need to wear their PE kit to school on these days and will remain in them all day.
 They will not need uniform to change into.
 Please ensure your child has the correct PE kit so they can participate successfully.

 Library Slot